 The person who initially registered the organisation in the Participant Portal (the self-registrant) will be able to launch the appointment of the LEAR in parallel to the validation of the organisation.

 Once invited to do so, this person can go to the My Organisations menu, click on the (Modify Organisations) action button and proceed with the following step.

-- Encode in the Beneficiary Register the name and contact information of the LEAR and the legal representative(s) appointing her/him:
+- Encode in the Participant Register the name and contact information of the LEAR and the legal representative(s) appointing her/him:

-On completion of this step, the Beneficiary Register will generate the necessary supporting documents to be hand-signed:
+On completion of this step, the Participant Register will generate the necessary supporting documents to be hand-signed:

 - LEAR appointment letter and LEAR role and duties (generated as a single document)